Hummingbird Slumber: The Secret to Conserving Energy at Night

 During the cold nights it is especially important for a hummingbird to consume and replenish their food supply prior to going into torpor.
 They require enough fuel to last through the night and be able to wake up successfully.
 The morning goal for them is to see another sun rise.

-Locating a safe and secure perch for the night before going into torpor and not being stranded on a hummingbird feeder will better the chances of a hummingbird surviving and not being consumed by cats, praying mantises or hawks.
+Locating a safe and secure perch for the night before going into torpor and not stranded on a hummingbird feeder will better the chances of a hummingbird surviving and minimize the risk of being consumed by cats, praying mantises or hawks.

 Final Thoughts: